-On the other hand our importance fades when contrasted with the Creator of it all.
-When faced with God, people seem to be absolutely worthless.
-As David wrote in Tehilim 8, "What is man that you pay attention to him."
-Our planet Earth is not even a speck in the universe.
-The stars appear to us as mere specks of light in the skies.
+On the other hand, our importance fades in contrast to the Creator of it all.
+When faced with God, people seem absolutely worthless.
+As the pasuk says, "What is man that you pay attention to him" (Tehillim 8:5).
+Our planet is not even a speck in the universe.
+The stars appear to us as mere pinpoints of light in the skies.
 But we know they are huge.
-Someone standing on a planet in another galaxy would barely see our sun, and certainly would never see our Earth.
+Someone standing on a planet in another galaxy would barely see our sun and would certainly never see our Earth.
 The Milky Way itself is a relatively small galaxy compared to others.
 Our sun is a relatively small star, and our planet is relatively small in comparison to the rest of the solar system.
-On our planet we humans are smaller than the oceans and the mountains, the elephants, whales and trees and many other beings.
+On our planet, we humans are smaller than the oceans and the mountains, the elephants, whales, trees, and many other beings.
 When compared to God's vastness and infinity, we are truly nothing.
 This is the other side of the paradox.

-On one hand Adam and Chava were direct creations of God and the whole world was created to serve them.
-On the other hand they were infinitesimal and meaningless.
+On one hand, Adam and Chava were direct creations of God, and the whole world was created to serve them.
+On the other hand, they were infinitesimal and meaningless.

+E.

-E. Yesh and Ayin in Our Avodas Hashem
+Yeish and Ayin in Our Avodas Hashem

-In chassidus there two ways that we serve Hashem.
-One way is by being a yesh, being something with tremendous spiritual kochos.
+In Chassidus, there two ways that we serve Hashem.
+One way is by being a yeish, something with tremendous spiritual kochos.
 We have great worth.
 We must serve Hashem with our powers and strengths.
-On the other hand there is a service to Almighty through bitul hayesh, by being an ayin, a nothing, and losing oneself in the vastness of Hashem's infinite being.
+On the other hand, there is a service to Almighty through bitul hayeish, by being an ayin, a nothing, and losing oneself in the vastness of Hashem's infinite existence.
 When we lose ourselves in Him, He then takes us as ayin.
 This is a very high level of service to Hashem.
-This is the level of Avraham, who said anochi afar va'eifer.
-"I am nothing but dust."
-Hashem calls Avraham ohavi, my lover.
-Moshe Rabeinu also said nachnu ma, "Who are Aharon and I?
-We are nothing."
+This is the level of Avraham, who said "Anochi afar va'eifer, I am nothing but dust and ashes" (Bereishis 18:27).
+Hashem calls Avraham "Ohavi, my lover (Yeshaya 41:8)."
+Moshe Rabbeinu also said "nachnu mah, who are Aharon and I?
+We are nothing" (Shemos 16:7).
 We are just part of God's reality, which is everything in this world.
-According to chassidus this is a higher level of serving Hashem, as an ayin, a nothingness, rather than a yesh, a something.
+According to Chassidus, this is a higher level of serving Hashem, as an ayin, a nothingness, rather than a yeish, a something.

-All of us are somewhere between this dialectic.
+All of us experience this dialectic.
 We know we have to do great things for Torah and mitzvos.
 We have to use our skills and abilities to achieve great things.
 We must face challenges and overcome them.
-We are yesh.
+We are yeish.
 We have an identity, we have responsibility to use our power.
-We must be active, get up and conquer the world for God's sake and for Torah's sake and to make this world a better place.
+We must be active, get up, and conquer the world for God's sake and for Torah's sake and to make this world a better place.
 Each person has a responsibility to contribute to the world.
-We are yesh.
+We are yeish.
 We are more than anything else God created.
-According to the verse in Tehillim 8, "Vatchasreihu me'at me'elokim," we are just a little lower than God in this world.
-He charged us to make this world a better place.
-We must help the poor, make the world a place of spirituality.
+He charged us with making this world a better place.
+We must help the poor and make the world a place of spirituality.
 We have tremendous power to achieve, and we have great responsibility that comes with this power.
 We must use our great powers for good.